Untilted

 Untilted is the eighth studio album by the British electronic music duo Autechre.
 It was released on 18 April 2005 through Warp Records and on 9 April by Beat Records in Japan.

 The album saw Autechre members Sean Booth and Rob Brown continue to move back to traditional rhythms and consistent beats, no longer feeling limited by set rhythms.
 Compared to their previous albums, no generative music was used in its production.
 Before its release, a fake version of the album was distributed.

 Untilted received mixed reviews from critics.
 While many reviewers enjoyed the general sound of the album and the ideas presented, others were more critical and thought of the music as unenjoyable and boring.
-The duo would tour in support of the album.
+The duo toured in support of the album.

 Background and recording

 In Draft 7.30, Autechre's previous album, the duo began to move back to more traditional rhythms for their music rather than experimental ones.
 In an interview, Booth noted how they were "getting more acquainted with rhythm" and how rhythm no longer limited them like it did before.
-The duo would use a variety of different sequences all running at the same time during the creation of Untilted.
-They would use different mixes of drum machines, old MIDI and analogue sequencers, as well as MPCs.
+The duo used a variety of different sequences all running at the same time during the creation of Untilted.
+They used different mixes of drum machines, old MIDI and analogue sequencers, as well as MPCs.
 The album was recorded over a period of nine months.

 Contrastingly, no generative music was used during the production of the album like on Confield.
 A variety of samples were used throughout the album.
 Booth described how analogue technology lacked visual interfaces, which helped him compose music.
 It allowed the duo to "drift into another world" and "just get on with doing the tune".
 In response to a fan asking why they returned to "repetitive rhythmic structures" for Untilted, Brown responded that it was "hard to know when someone calls your stuff repetitive, because you know that it's not".